pulzze/autoflow-documentation/docs/Documentation/Advanced Guide/exception.md

 *  Complete List

-A complete list of all captured exceptions can be found in the Settings section.
+A complete list of all captured exceptions can be found in the Settings page.

 ## Capturing Exceptions